 - A Canadian citizen or permanent resident

 - Under the age of 35 as of March 2, 2015.

 - Previously published in an independently edited magazine or anthology

 - Unpublished in book form and without a book contract

-Candidates should submit 5 - 10 pages (up to 2,500 words) of previously unpublished fiction.
+Candidates should submit 5 - 10 pages of previously unpublished poetry.
 Manuscript pages must not include identifying information, and should be consecutively numbered.

 By submitting to this award, candidates grant the Writers’ Trust of Canada permission to publish their work in print and digital formats should they be shortlisted.
 All rights reserved by the authors.

 Three finalists will be announced on May 5.

 The prize winner will be revealed at an event in Toronto on May 26.